OrestisPt/Platform-game/README.md

 ``make run`` if you want to run the game with a Vector based data structure (slower when platforms increase)

 ``make run-alt`` if you want to run the game with a Set based data structure.

+Note: You might need to run `bash config.sh` if some libraries are missing.